3c7/vt2m/README.md

                         VT API key - can also be given as env VT_KEY --comment COMMENT, -c COMMENT
-                        Comment to add to MISP objects
+                        Comment to add to MISP objects --limit LIMIT, -l LIMIT
+                        Limit results of VT query - default is 100 --relations RELATIONS, -r RELATIONS
+                        Comma-seperated list of relations to request PER result (if type fits).
+This can burn your API credits.
+Currently
+                        implemented: dropped_files, executing_parents, bundled_files
 ```